Skip to main content Skip to footer site map

 Table of Contents

-As required by federal law, employers must complete and maintain a copy of a completed Form I-9 for every employee.
-Employers may also need to supply completed Forms I-9 during inspections conducted by the Department of Homeland Security, the Department of Justice, the Department of Labor, or other government agencies.
+Federal law requires employers to receive and maintain a completed Form I-9 for every new employee.
+Employers may also need to provide access to completed Forms I-9 during inspections conducted by the Department of Homeland Security, the Department of Justice, the Department of Labor, or other government agencies.

-The USCIS updates the Form I-9 periodically, so employers should verify that they are using the current version of the form available on the USCIS website.
+The USCIS updates the Form I-9 periodically, so employers should ensure they are using the most current version of the form available on the USCIS website.

 • U.S. citizens